How to preserve tomato juice

 - Add one teaspoon of salt per quart to the jars, if desired.

-- Fill jars with hot tomato juice, leaving 1/2-inch headspace.
+- Fill hot jars with hot tomato juice, leaving ½-inch headspace.

-Adjust lids and process in a boiling water bath canner, pints for 35 minutes and quarts for 40 minutes.
-Using a dial-gauge pressure canner, process pints or quarts for 20 minutes at 6 pounds of pressure or 15 minutes at 11 pounds of pressure.
+Adjust lids and process in a water bath canner, pints for 35 minutes and quarts for 40 minutes, at altitudes below 1,000 feet.
+Using a dial-gauge pressure canner, process pints or quarts for 20 minutes at six pounds of pressure or 15 minutes at 11 pounds of pressure at altitudes below 2,000 feet.
+For altitude adjustments click here and follow altitude processing recommendations in your area.

 Tomato juice can also be frozen by following recommendations from the National Center for Home Food Preservation.